 Digital printing is a more modern technique, which involves creating a digital print image on computers and this is then printed directly onto the print material.
 Ink in digital printing is applied directly to the print material using either a laser jet or inkjet printer.
 Although screen printing offers a higher quality print output, digital printing is becoming extremely popular as it entails far less pre-press artwork which makes it far more cost-effective.

 Very often our clients tend to let us make the decision on which print technique will be best for their needs after we’ve had a chance to take a look at their design and the specified print materials.
 For example, we can generally use screen printing or digital printing for most flags and banners we produce, but where clients require high levels of vibrancy and contrast we will usually recommend screen printing.

 It’s difficult, though, to state categorically which technique is better as the answer is really not that obvious.
 Clients with a requirement for a good deal of signage or display requirements often opt for a mix of screen print and digital print solutions, dependent on the clarity and colour contrast needed in the final print products.
-Some of the pros and cons of each print technique are discussed in more detail below.
+See more detail on some of the pros and cons of each print technique below.

 Benefits of digital printing.

 We often recommend digital printing for customers looking for one-off prints and small quantity print runs and it is suitable for a variety of print materials.
 Advantages include:

 - low cost set up and speed of turn around